faithoflifedev/yt/tool/README.md

 }
 ```

-With the generator in place, it becomes quite easy to include google sign-in for youtube into your Flutter app.
+With the generator in place, it becomes quite easy to include _google sign-in_ for YouTube into your Flutter app.
 In one of your controllers you would include code like:

 ```dart
 late final Broadcast broadcast;